 Over a 14-year period, I earned a bachelor’s degree, a master’s degree, a doctorate and now have earned a superintendent certification.
 I have served as an adjunct instructor and adjunct professor for twelve years at Alamo Community Colleges and Concordia University.

 I say this not to pat myself on the back, but to show that your history is not your destiny.
 Our children are not defined by what they cannot do, but rather by their strengths and hidden talents.
 Caring about children and seeing beyond who they are today, to who they have the potential to become, is what teaching is all about.

-As the principal of Hidden Forest, I expect my staff to envision for your children the opportunities into which they can grow.
+As the principal of Larkspur, I expect my staff to envision for your children the opportunities into which they can grow.
 At this campus, your child is much more than just a test score.
 Scores cannot reveal your child’s creativity, or kindness or talents.
 Your children have gifts that make them unique and we will work with you to discover and develop them.